This page contains important documents that form part of our terms and conditions.

 Download the student declaration document

-Download the recording of teaching sessions by students policy
+Download the learning event recording policy

 Download the Education Act 1994 code of practice